Does your living room have a huge flat-screen TV? Is it dominating the room? Wouldn’t it be nice if it was out of view when not in use?

-Here’s a great solution to make that flat screen TV disappear when it’s not in use.
+Here’s a great solution to make that flat-screen TV disappear when it’s not in use.
 And you can do it with the hit of a button!
-This great looking cabinet will hide the television using a lift mechanism and a universal remote control.
+This great looking TV lift cabinet will hide the television using a lift mechanism and universal remote control.

-What’s great about this cabinet is that it looks so natural, you won’t even know that it hides that television, unless you’re aware of its purpose.
-It’s also stores and hides your remotes, DVD players, game consoles, and other home entertainment items.
+What’s great about this TV lift cabinet is that it looks so natural, you won’t even know that it hides that television unless you’re aware of its purpose.
+It also stores and hides your remotes, DVD players, game consoles, and other home entertainment items.

 Do you want your TV to magically disappear when not in use?
 Then learn how to build this DIY TV lift cabinet!